Hey, I'm Matt Chow.

 Then, I founded and led early startups across product and sales.
 This taught me how much I valued the people I work with, problem selection, and business.

-I believe intuition is the most undervalued skill - asking the right question at the right time and listening closely enough to understand what someone means before they have the words for it.
+I believe intuition is the most undervalued and underdeveloped skill - asking the right question at the right time and listening closely enough to understand what someone means before they have the words for it.
 A top-tier firmware engineer debugs faster because they narrow the search space with intentional questions when hardware and software are both misbehaving.
 The best salespeople, recruiters, and therapists do the same thing: they ask questions that reveal which problems are most valuable and quickly learn the quirks of someone's psychology.